5 Essential Tips for a Flawless Stucco Project

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-1. Surface Preparation Is Everything
+1. Surface Preparation is Everything

-| Task | Why It Matters | Result |
+| Surface Prep Task | Why It Matters | ASTM / Code Compliance |

 |---|---|---|